<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Uncategorized]]></category>

-<guid isPermaLink="false">http://www.dickforsman.com/2012/05/06/lapland-in-early-may-2012/</guid>
+<guid isPermaLink="false">http://www.dickforsman.com/?p=1426</guid>

 ]]></content:encoded>